octodemo/philips-actions-workshop/topics/04.security-best-practices/README.md

 | Can be stored as normal YAML files in your project	| Requires individual folders for each composite action |
 | Can use multiple jobs	| Cannot use multiple jobs
 | Each step is logged in real-time	| Logged as one step even if it contains multiple steps |

+## Exercise: Implementing Security Best Practices in GitHub Actions

+In this exercise, you will apply the security best practices discussed above to create a secure GitHub Actions workflow.
+Follow the steps below to complete the exercise:

+### Step 1: Secrets and Variables Management
+1. Create a secret in your repository settings to store sensitive information.
+2. Update your workflow to use the secret in one of the steps.
+3. Create a variable in your repository settings to store non-sensitive information.
+4. Update your workflow to use the variable in one of the steps.

+### Step 2: Reusable Workflows vs Composite Actions
+1. Create a reusable workflow in your repository.
+2. Update another workflow to use the reusable workflow.
+3. Create a composite action in your repository.
+4. Update a workflow to use the composite action.